MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 When an instance of the [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] cannot grant a lock to a transaction because another transaction already owns a conflicting lock on the resource, the first transaction becomes blocked waiting for the existing lock to be released.
 By default, there is no mandatory time-out period and no way to test whether a resource is locked before locking it, except to attempt to access the data (and potentially get blocked indefinitely).

 > [!NOTE]
 > In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], use the `sys.dm_os_waiting_tasks` dynamic management view to determine whether a process is being blocked and who is blocking it.
 In earlier versions of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], use the `sp_who` system stored procedure.
-For more guidance and examples, see [Understand and resolve SQL Server blocking problems](/troubleshoot/sql/database-engine/performance/understand-resolve-blocking).
+For more information and examples, see [Understand and resolve SQL Server blocking problems](/troubleshoot/sql/database-engine/performance/understand-resolve-blocking).

 The `LOCK_TIMEOUT` setting allows an application to set a maximum time that a statement waits on a blocked resource.
 When a statement has waited longer than the LOCK_TIMEOUT setting, the blocked statement is canceled automatically, and error message 1222 (`Lock request time-out period exceeded`) is returned to the application.
 Any transaction containing the statement, however, is not rolled back or canceled by [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
 Therefore, the application must have an error handler that can trap error message 1222.
 If an application does not trap the error, the application can proceed unaware that an individual statement within a transaction has been canceled, and errors can occur because statements later in the transaction might depend on the statement that was never executed.